Samsara (2024 film)

-Samsara is a 2024 Indonesian silent romantic drama film directed by Garin Nugroho.
+Samsara is a 2024 Indonesian silent drama film directed by Garin Nugroho.
 It stars Ario Bayu and Juliet Widyasari Burnett.
 The film is presented with live music.
 It had its world premiere on 10 May 2024 at the Esplanade – Theatres on the Bay in Singapore.

 It received nine nominations at the 2024 Indonesian Film Festival and won four awards, including Best Director for Nugroho.
 It received three nominations at the 18th Asia Pacific Screen Awards, including Best Film.

 Premise

 In 1930s Bali, an impoverished man performs a dark ritual to gain wealth in order to earn the approval of the wealthy parents of the woman he loves.
 He strikes a bargain with the monkey King and performs a dark ritual to gain wealth, but in the process, he curses his wife and child into suffering.